GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 # Realm of the Mad Gabe

-**Realm of the Mad Gabe** ([GitHub](https://github.com/GabrielWelvaert/Realm-of-the-Mad-Gabe)) is a C++ video game that I wrote from scratch without the assistance of a game engine or game engine library.
+**Realm of the Mad Gabe** is a C++ video game that I wrote from scratch without the assistance of a game engine or game engine library.

 Through this project, I honed my C++ skills and gained hands-on experience with data-oriented design and high-performance computing concepts.
-I used [GDB](https://sourceware.org/gdb/), [Valgrind](https://valgrind.org/), and [SDL](https://www.libsdl.org/) for hardware interactions.
+I used [GDB](https://sourceware.org/gdb/), [Valgrind](https://valgrind.org/), and [SDL2](https://www.libsdl.org/).

 The game is a clone of [Realm of the Mad God](https://en.wikipedia.org/wiki/Realm_of_the_Mad_God), utilizing art from [Oryx Design Lab](https://www.oryxdesignlab.com/).

 ---

-## Demo
+## Demo (Youtube Video)

 [![Watch Demo](https://img.youtube.com/vi/aP7Ju_zDels/0.jpg)](https://www.youtube.com/watch?v=aP7Ju_zDels)